INRIA/scikit-learn-mooc/jupyter-book/evaluation/evaluation_wrap_up_quiz.md

 - use a
   [`sklearn.model_selection.ShuffleSplit`](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.ShuffleSplit.html)
-  cross-validation strategy with only 4 splits (`n_splits=4`) to evaluate the statistical performance of the model.
-Use the mean absolute error (MAE) as a statistical performance metric.
+  cross-validation strategy with only 4 splits (`n_splits=4`) to evaluate the generalization performance of the model.
+Use the mean absolute error (MAE) as a generalization performance metric.
 Also, pass the parameter `return_estimator=True` and `return_train_score=True` to answer the subsequent questions.
 Be aware that the `ShuffleSplit` strategy is a naive strategy and we will investigate the consequence of making this choice in the